-MohBad: Nigerian fans demand justice after Afrobeat star's death
+MohBad: Nigerian fans demand justice after Afrobeats star's death

 Outrage has particularly been directed at his former boss, Naira Marley, with whom he had feuded after he split from the Nigerian musician's label - Marlian Records - last year.

-Marley himself has also called for a thorough investigation into MohBad's death and pledged to assist with "uncovering any foul play or injustice".
+Naira Marley himself has also called for a thorough investigation into MohBad's death and pledged to assist with "uncovering any foul play or injustice".

+The singer, who also called himself "Imole" - the Yoruba word for light, was married and had a five-month-old son.

+He began to make his name in 2019 thanks to his streetwise, sometimes lewd, relatable lyrics.
+Fans loved his distinctive baritone voice - he was best known for his hit singles KPK (Ko Por Ke) and Ponmo, which featured musicians Lil Kesh and Naira Marley.